 April 18, 2017 | 6 PM | Kannapolis, NC

 Healthy aging is unfortunately often accompanied by uninvited changes in our cognitive function.
-Grant Canipe, a Doctoral Student in the NRI’s Cheatham Nutrition & Cognition Lab, will explore some of the factors that contribute to brain-related changes as we age.
-Attendees of all ages will learn about a few of the key mechanisms that make their brain “work” and how some factors, such as how our bodies process nutrients, affect cognitive function.
+Grant Canipe, a doctoral student in the NRI’s Cheatham Nutrition & Cognition Lab, will explore some of the factors that contribute to brain-related changes as we age.
+Attendees of all ages will learn about the key mechanisms that make our brains “work” and how some factors, such as how our bodies process nutrients, affect cognitive function.

 “Great explanations of concepts.”